Ryobi offers gas-powered string trimmers, often called weed eaters or weed wackers, with either a 2-cycle or 4-cycle engine.

 Gas and Oil to Use in a 4-Cycle Ryobi String Trimmer

 Gas for Ryobi 4-Cycle String Trimmer

 While 2-cycle Ryobi string trimmers have been on the market for many years, you will now find Ryobi string trimmers with 4-cycle engines.
-These type of engines have separate ports for fuel and oil so there is no need to mix fuel and oil.
+These types of engines have separate ports for fuel and oil so there is no need to mix fuel and oil.

-While using gasolines with a low ethanol content is acceptable, it is not the best option available.
+While using gasoline with a low ethanol content is acceptable, it is not the best option available.
 The best fuel to use in a Ryobi string trimmer is an ethanol-free fuel available at the fuel pump at select fuel stations or in canisters at your local hardware store or online.

 Ethanol-free gas is the more expensive choice.
-Purchasing in canisters is not only convenient, it may be a good alternative if you don’t want to deal with the potential headaches that can come from running old ethanol-based gas through a string trimmer.
+Purchasing in canisters is not only convenient, but it may also be a good alternative if you don’t want to deal with the potential headaches that can come from running old ethanol-based gas through a string trimmer.